MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 #### Task 1: Remove Azure resources

-1. In the Azure portal, navigate to the resource group containing deployed resources and select **Delete resource group** to delete all resources created in this lab.
+1. In the Azure portal, navigate to the resource group **rg-eshoponweb-secure** containing deployed resources and select **Delete resource group** to delete all resources created in this lab.

    ![Screenshot of the delete resource group button.](media/delete-resource-group.png)